ubccr/ccrdocs/pages/howto/containerization.md

 `singularity run --nv <image_name>.sif`

-NVIDIA also hosts a [number of containers]() as part of their own container library.
+NVIDIA also hosts a [number of containers](https://catalog.ngc.nvidia.com/containers) as part of their own container library.
 These can be pulled and run by singularity, though the pulling process can take several hours depending on the image size.
+We recommend you do this on a compile node or a compute node in a job.
+If run from a login node, your download will get cancelled if it goes beyond our time out limits.
+See more on node types [here](../hpc/clusters.md)

 ### Building MPI-enabled images
 MPI-enabled Apptainer containers can be deployed on CCR's systems with the caveat that the MPI software within the container has a similar (not necessarily exact) version with MPI software available on the system.
 This requirement diminishes the portability of MPI-enabled containers, as they may not run on other systems without compatible MPI software.
 Regardless, MPI-enabled containers can still be a very useful option in many cases.